The Ultimate Guide To Chakra Balancing

 Draw energy up your roots into the space immediately in front of your tailbone, which should glow red on your inhalations, and send it back down and wide into the soil underneath you on your exhalations.

 When It's Blocked

-Blockages can cause several diseases, including anxiety problems, anxiety, and nightmares, according to believers.
-Physically, the first chakra is linked to disorders with the colon, bladder, secretory, lower back, leg, and foot ailments.
+According to believers, blockages can cause several diseases, including anxiety problems, anxiety, and nightmares.
+Physically, the first chakra is linked to colon, bladder, secretory, lower back, leg, and foot disorders.
 The root chakra, like any chakra, can be underactive or overactive, according to Ambi Kavanagh, a reiki therapist, astrologer, and author of Chakras & Self-Care:

 Activate the Healing Powers of Chakras with Everyday Rituals. “‘Underactive' suggests it's closed, blocked, or not rotating properly in some way.
 In this circumstance, we may feel worried, insecure, and unsafe—and thus ungrounded,” says Kavanagh.
 “If the energies are overactive, it's as if they're working overtime and are overly tied to the physical and material world in ways that are unhealthy.”